Language Policy Forum 2019

 - BAAL students with conference funding: £50

 - Fractional, retired, hourly-paid, adjunct, or student without conference funding: £20

 Registration and payment will be available shortly.

 We aim for maximum accessibility, including physical location, navigation of buildings.
 The venue is fully accessible, with level access and lifts between floors.

 We are extremely grateful to the Moray House School of Education at the University of Edinburgh and SCILT for supporting BSL / English sign language interpreting at the conference.
 Deaf delegates with Access to Work funding, please contact Events Organiser Rachel O’Neill (Rachel.firstname.lastname@example.org) to discuss, which can be by Skype / Facetime.

-We will also provide a limited number of childcare places to delegates, at no extra cost, in the interests of inclusion for working parents and caregivers.
+We are also able to help you organise childcare in Edinburgh, in the interests of inclusion for working parents and caregivers.